 “If we are to prosper together in our increasingly small world, we must listen to and learn from each other’s stories.”
 Queen Noor of Jordan

 We enjoyed a whistle stop five day tour of Jordan over the National Day holiday which was both an interesting and diverse trip.
-Jordan or the Hashemite Kingdom of Jordan as it’s officially titled is a place of tolerance in a region filled with years of conflict, a country filled with so much history and culture that five days didn’t really do it justice.
+Jordan, or the Hashemite Kingdom of Jordan, as it’s officially titled is a place of tolerance in a region filled with years of conflict.
+A country filled with so much history and culture that a five day trip didn’t really do it justice.

 We relaxed and floated at the Dead Sea for a couple of days at a luxurious hotel before our friends arrived and we headed off together on a mega sightseeing expedition.
 A visit to Jordan wouldn’t be complete without seeing the incredible archaeological site of Petra, one of the new Seven Wonders of the World, a final two days were spent in the capital Amman and the surrounding area including a visit to the largest remaining worldwide ancient Roman ruins at Jeresh.

 The Dead Sea